-According to the World Health organization, employee burnout is a syndrome conceptualized as resulting from chromic workplace stress that has not been successfully managed.
+According to the World Health Organization, employee burnout is a syndrome resulting from chromic workplace stress that has not been successfully managed.
 But burnout is more than just feeling stress.
 Workplace burnout can follow employees throughout the week, leaving them feeling unenthusiastic and unmotivated about work.
 An employee might feel dread the night before about going into work, feel uninspired or unengaged when at work and even have feelings of general unhappiness.

 A Gallup study of nearly 7,500 full-time employees found that 23% of employees reported feeling burned out at work very often or always, while an additional 44% reported feeling burned out sometimes.
 That means about two-thirds of your full-time workers are likely to experience burnout on the job.
 It also means your burned out employees could seriously impact your business.

 The True Cost of Burned Out Employees

 Workers who are suffering from burnout don’t perform as highly as those who are satisfied with their job and engaged.

 According to Gallup, employees who experience burnout are: